snootched/cb-lcars/README.md

 | `cool` (hvac/climate entity) | `hvac_cool:`           |
 | `unavailable` `unknown`      | `unavailable:`         |

-Tip: when using Light entities, you can choose to yave your colour match the light's current colour.
+Tip: when using Light entities, you can choose to have your colour match the light's current colour.
 You can choose this from the colour picker list, or by using the variable `var(--custom-button-light-color)`

 Example of configuration (editable via UI):
 ```yaml